Advising Mission Statement

 We assist students with class scheduling and planning for the following majors:

-We also make referrals to campus support services and professional organizations, monitor professional education requirements and class prerequisites, and provide resource materials for the CBASE and PRAXIS II exams.
-For more information regarding test dates for the CBASE and the Praxis, visit the Counseling and Testing Department website.
+We also make referrals to campus support services and professional organizations, monitor professional education requirements and class prerequisites, and provide resource materials for the MoGEA and PRAXIS II exams.
+For more information regarding test dates for the MoGEA and the Praxis, visit the Counseling and Testing Department website.

 Program worksheets are available for the different certification areas so that students interested in the education programs can have a basic idea of what courses are needed and the suggested semesters to take those courses.
 Transfer Students should use worksheets designed specifically for them.
 Please follow this link to access Transfer Student Information

-If you have questions about the C-BASE, PRAXIS, or other required tests, call the testing center at 836-5978 or visit the Testing Center web.
+If you have questions about the MoGEA, PRAXIS, or other required tests, call the testing center at 836-5978 or visit the Testing Center web.

 Secondary education majors are advised by faculty members in the departments of the major fields.
 The Secondary Education Director coordinates the efforts of secondary education faculty advisors.
 More information about the programs and advisement is available on the Secondary Education web page.